VictorValet/To-Do-List/README.md

 * POST /api/createTask
     - Creates a new task in the database.
-    - Request body must contain 'name', 'description'.
+    - Request body must contain 'name', 'dueDate' and 'priority' and can contain 'description'.

 * POST /api/updateTaskStatus
     - Updates the status of an existing task in the database.